edniaj/centralised_exchange/README.md

 ~~ redis database - figure out how to set up ~~
 ~~Set up (mock data) and Delete all redis data in the database - python file~~ ~~Create a frontend to view the orderbook~~

-Set up database + mock user account
+~~Set up database + mock user account~~

+Create efficient getter function to disassemble the fix protocol message User authentication ->  Tag user to a FD in the router

-Fix disassembler to interpret the data - routes should be inside the disassembler
+Fix disassembler to interpret the data - routes should be inside the disassembler Remove fd from verifiedfd once done

-User authentication ->  Tag user to a FD in the router (work on authentication later)
+multi thread the logon with the orderbook updates

 Create liquidation engine - redis is single thread os it can be handled in the routes.
 But what if we are using multiple redis db to handle the orderbook ?